AAS Consulting Services

 We are a small company and our staffers make their time commitments well in advance, so if you want to be sure your project gets timely attention, you should contact us at least six months ahead.

-Our winters are usually filled with fieldwork and operational projects; we write our studies and do fieldwork for avalanche plans during the summer.
+Our winters are always filled with fieldwork and operational projects; we write our studies and do fieldwork for avalanche plans during the summer.
+We are generally unavailable to write up studies or start new programs in winter, from November through May.
+Any non-emergency, non-field work during that time must generally wait until summer.

-We can often accommodate projects on shorter notice, particularly if they are small or have flexible schedules, but we do have to charge out at higher rates for sizable projects with less than two months' notice.
+That said, we can often accommodate small projects with flexible schedules on short notice, but we do have to charge out at higher rates for projects with less than two months' notice or for those that require winter work beyond our prior operational commitments.

-For emergency jobs such as power line repair, we can mobilize very quickly.
+For short-term emergency jobs such as power line repair, we can pull staff off other programs and mobilize very quickly.
 Our field office is always packed and ready to go.
-We can usually put a specialist onsite anywhere in the world within a week, and can have a full program up and running within two to three weeks.
+We can usually put a specialist onsite anywhere in the world in less than one week, and can have a full avalanche program up and running within two weeks.

 Industrial Liability in Alaska